 Smoke is the second most important factor in bark formation.
 The longer a piece of meat is exposed to smoke, the dark and heavier the bark will become.
 A piece that is aged for about 12 hours will appear almost burned.
 The meat is not burned, however, and if done correctly, this dark bark is highly coveted.

-Fat is necessary for bark formation because the fat-soluble spices are key to forming the bark.
+Fat is necessary for bark formation because fat-soluble spices are key to forming the bark.
 Too much, fat, however, is counterproductive to bark.
 If your goal is to have healthy bark formation, then you should have a thin layer of fat on the outside of the meat.
-Trim off any thick hunks of fat.
+Trim off any thick chunks of fat.

 Moisture and Basting

 Moisture content is also key to bark formation.
-Bark needs some moisture to form because the water-soluble spices must be dissolved, but the moisture found naturally in the meat and smoke is generally enough.
+It needs some moisture to form because the water-soluble spices must be dissolved, but the moisture found naturally in the meat and smoke is generally enough.
 Do not overdo the basting of the meat or you will actually prevent bark forming.

 Sugar is the last step in the formation of bark.
 That is why it is good for beginners to save the addition of their sugar until the final stages of cooking and then baste lightly with the sugar mixture.
 If the sugar becomes overcooked then it will simply char on the outside of the meat instead of contributing to the bark.
+We recommend you using brown sugar to all your smoked recipes.

 Maximizing bark on a piece means maximizing the surface area exposed to air.
 Cut smaller chunks of meat and avoid using a pan.
 The meat should have full exposure to airflow.